gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/effective-cli.md

 configurable, you can make it truly your own, thereby surpassing out-of-the-box experience of IDEs.
 The _shell_ has existed for 50+ years, and since it's so adaptable, it's not going anywhere which makes it a great knowledge investment for the future.
-No need to re-learn your editing toolset every few years.
+No need to re-learn your toolset every few years.
 However, it comes with a catch, a full _shell_ configuration takes time and effort.
 In this article, I want to show you how I configured my _shell_ for ultimate productivity, so you don't have to go same tiresome learning process as I did.

 ### Use a modern Terminal

-All starts with a good _terminal application_ which is the door to your _shell environment_.
+All starts with a good _terminal application_ which is the entrance to the _shell environment_.
 A good terminal is crucial for a top-notch developer experience.
 Recommended terminals are:

 - [Gnome Terminal](https://help.gnome.org/users/gnome-terminal/3.40/)
 - [KDE Konsole](https://apps.kde.org/konsole/)